AREA ART MUSEUM LINKS

 Drawing, painting, portraits, and color mixing.
 Especially good site for younger elementary kids.
 I like how this site emphasizes using basic shapes to create drawings.

 We use this one in our 4th grade digital drawing unit.
 It includes some good basic drawing tools, as well as some more powerful functions for those with more experience.

 We've been using this cool online drawing tool in 4th and 5th grade.
 It's kid-friendly for the older grades, but has the benefit of using commands/icons similar to some more advanced, industry standard digital drawing and editing tools.
-(Scroll to bottom of the page and click "use for free.")
+(Click "Try Online" to access.)

 Allows the user to "paint" over photographs in the brushstroke styles of great artists from Munch to Monet.